SilverX21/max-node-course/app/README.md

 ## 0. First setup

-Check this video out for the walkthrough: https://www.youtube.com/watch?v=GTDYsV5pyZU
+Check this video out for the walkthrough: [Project Setup](https://www.youtube.com/watch?v=GTDYsV5pyZU)

 Let's start to setup the project, so we can have a better developer experience.